 At another recent CDO conference, an IT manager at a global pharmaceutical company shared how he supports multiple development teams and was approached by another scientist to join four separate data sets together for an insight.
 The IT manager put it this way: “This drug has been in development for nine years!
 It’s inconceivable that this analysis has not been performed in the past.”
 But because there is no shared knowledge repository for this group, they find themselves redoing past work which costs both time and money.

 This scenario is probably true for every enterprise in the country.
 Imagine how many billions of dollars are wasted annually with work being redone because the organization lacks collaboration tools associated with the data that is running their business.
 Fortunately, crowd sourced data quality may help you overcome these obstacles.

 Broadening the definition of “Data Quality”

 As organizations find themselves needing to make data accessible to an ever-expanding set of users, we must expand our definition of musty IT-centric terms such as “Data Governance” and “Data Quality”.
-There is no doubt that, as the audience of data consumers expands and self-service takes hold, governance and quality are more critical than ever, especially in light of regulatory initiatives such as GDPR.
+As the audience of data consumers expands and self-service takes hold, governance and quality are more critical than ever.
+This is especially critical in light of regulatory initiatives such as GDPR.
 However, Data Quality that doesn’t expand beyond legacy systems and processes simply isn’t going to be able to keep up, or ultimately deliver, either quality or governance.

 Leveraging the community effect – the “wisdom of crowds” among your data consumers is the best way to ensure that quality is maximized – that the data your users are consuming and the analyses they are building become not just outputs of quality data, but inputs as well.